 The Virginia Family Violence and Sexual Assault Hotline number is 1-800-838-8238 (V/TTY).
+The free and confidential resource is available 24-hours a day.
 The hotline staff can put you in touch with a domestic violence program, local victim/witness program, and/or court service unit.
-Hotline staff are there to answer your questions 24-hours a day.

-Victim Assist Virginia Helpline
+Virginia Victim Assistance Network Victim Assist Helpline

-The Victim Assist Virginia Helpline number is 1-888-887-3418 (TTY/TDD).
+The Victim Assist Helpline number is 1-855-443-5782.
 The staff can: